KaiP-598/CubicWeight/README.md

 4. The current average cubic weight will only display the average of the current listed products, as the product list updates, the average cubic weight will be updated accordingly.

 # How to run the App
+1. Make sure you have latest Xcode and Swift 5
-1. Download the file from GitHub
+2. Download the file from GitHub
-2. Open file using Xcode
+3. Open file using Xcode
-3. Select a Simulator or a connected device in Xcode
+4. Select a Simulator or a connected device in Xcode
-4. Select Automatically manage signing with your team and an unique Bundle Identifier
+5. Select Automatically manage signing with your team and an unique Bundle Identifier
-5. Run the app
+6. Run the app

 # Testing
 Unit tests are written to cover the major parts of the App